 Taylor showed us two ways to teach the trick:

 - Start by having your dog in a “sit” position and use a treat to lure your dog to sit up.
 They use their core strength to pull their paws up.
 Mark this action with a treat to positively reinforce the behaviour and repeat.

-- For dogs who are having trouble balancing or may not have the core strength offer your arm as support.
+- For dogs who are having trouble balancing or may not have the core strength offer your arm as support – help them up and let them lean.
 Then continue with step one.

-This trick comes naturally to some dogs like border collies but for others like Kilo and Grizzly, it takes more practice.
+This trick comes naturally to some dogs like border collies but for others like Kilo the Pug and Grizzly the GSD, it takes more practice.
 Every dog has their own way of performing this trick.
 Grizzly kind of leans back more.
 With patience and lots of practise and positive reinforcement, most dogs should be able to sit pretty.
 Always make sure the dog is in a safe spot so they can’t fall and injure themselves.

 Does your dog know this trick?
 Share tips and stories below.